 "the outline of a figure," 1660s, a term in painting and sculpture, from French contour "circumference, outline," from Italian and Medieval Latin contornare "to go around," from assimilated form of Latin com-, here probably an intensive prefix (see com-), + tornare "to turn (on a lathe);" see turn (v.).

-First recorded application to topography is from 1769.
+Application to topography is from 1769.
 Earlier the word was used to mean "bedspread, quilt" (early 15c.) in reference to its falling over the sides of the mattress.
-Related: Contoured.
 Contour line in geography is from 1844.
 Contour-chair, one designed to fit the curves of the body, is from 1949.